 M.A., 2010, Johns Hopkins University

 Sam Perez is a local New Orleans beverage director and bartender with roots in the Lower St Bernard Parish Islenos community.
 Their upbringing in and around Delacroix, LA and other coastal communities has inspired them to act as an advocate and liaison for environmental conscientiousness as it pertains to the food and beverage industry.
 Recently, they teamed up with a group of local bartenders to organize a bar event directly benefiting GRN and raised over $2000 for the cause.
 They are excited and hopeful to take on a larger role in pursuing sustainability behind bars and beyond, and to lend the perspective and connections of the bar industry to the GRN Board.

 Colette Pichon-Battle, Atlanta, Georgia

-Colette Pichon Battle, Esq. recently assumed the role of Executive Director of the US Human Rights Network (Atlanta and New York City) with a mission to build a people-centered human rights movement in the US.
+Colette Pichon Battle, Esq. previously worked as the Executive Director of the US Human Rights Network (Atlanta and New York City) with a mission to build a people-centered human rights movement in the US.
 Colette aims to connect the grassroots human rights movement to the climate movement in the United States through initiatives focused on economic, social and ecological equity.